bigscience-workshop/bigscience/train/lessons-learned.md

 Note: since this is not part of the normal HF GPT2, this will require a new arch or a config that adds a layer-norm to the GPT2 model.

+### Using a Lower LR

+- halving lr from 6e-5 to 3e-5 also proved fruitful, but it went through a huge spike at iteration 11.5k and took ~2k iterations to recover (exp 11) at which point it was put on hold and other approaches were experimented with.

 ### Patience

 In some cases in the case of a huge spike it was taking 2k iterations for a training to return to the same lm loss it spiked from.
 And then it'd continue training as if nothing happened.